opnfv/barometer/docs/release/userguide/feature.userguide.rst

 Barometer has enabled the following collectd plugins:

-* *dpdkstat plugin*: A read plugin that retrieves stats from the DPDK extended NIC stats API.

-* *dpdkevents plugin*:  A read plugin that retrieves DPDK link status and DPDK forwarding cores liveliness status (DPDK Keep Alive).

 * *dpdk_telemetry plugin*:  A read plugin to collect dpdk interface stats and application or global stats from dpdk telemetry library.
-Both 'dpdkstat' and 'dpdk_telemetry' plugins provides dpdk NIC Stats, but only 'dpdk_telemetry' provides the DPDK Application stats.
-So in other words, 'dpdk_telemetry' is an advanced version of dpdkstat.
-This plugin don't deal with dpdk events.
-  So not in related with 'dpdkevents' plugin.
+The ``dpdk_telemetry`` plugin provides both DPDK NIC Stats and DPDK application stats.
+  This plugin doesn't deal with dpdk events.
   The mimimum dpdk version required to use this plugin is 19.08.

 .. note::
-  dpdpkstat and dpdk_telemetry should not be used together.
-Use dpdk_telemetry if your version of dpdk supports it (i.e. DPDK >= 19.08) and use dpdkstat otherwise. dpdkstat, dpdkevents and dpdk_telemetry plugins should only be used if your dpdk application doesn't already have more relevant metrics available(e.g.ovs_stats).
+  The ``dpdk_telemetry`` plugin should only be used if your dpdk application doesn't already have more relevant metrics available (e.g.ovs_stats).

 * `gnocchi plugin`_: A write plugin that pushes the retrieved stats to Gnocchi.
 It's capable of pushing any stats read through collectd to